1

 楚王曰:「寡人之國西與秦接境,秦有舉巴蜀并漢中之心。 秦,虎狼之國,不可親也。 而韓、魏迫於秦患,不可與深謀,與深謀恐反人以入於秦,故謀未發而國已危矣。 寡人自料以楚當秦,不見勝也; 內與群臣謀,不足恃也。 寡人臥不安席,食不甘味,心搖搖然如縣旌而無所終薄。 今主君欲一天下,收諸侯,存危國,寡人謹奉社稷以從。」

-The King of Chu said: 'My state to the west borders Qin, and Qin has the heart to raise Ba and Shu and annex Hanzhong.
+The King of Chu said, “My state borders Qin on the west, and Qin intends to seize Ba and Shu and annex Hanzhong.
 Qin is a state of tigers and wolves, and cannot be befriended.
 Han and Wei are pressed by Qin's calamities and cannot make deep plans with us.
-To make deep plans with them would fear that people rebel and enter Qin.
-Therefore, before plans are even issued, the state is already in danger.
-I calculate for myself that with Chu matching Qin, I do not see victory; To plan internally with my ministers is not sufficient to rely on.
+If we made deep plans with them, I would fear that their people would turn against us and enter Qin.
+Therefore, before any plan is even issued, the state would already be in danger.
+I calculate for myself that with Chu matching Qin, I do not see victory; Planning internally with my ministers is not something I can rely on.
 I lie uneasily on my mat, my food lacks sweetness.
 My heart shakes like a hanging banner and finds no place to settle.
 Now my lord wishes to unite the world, gather the feudal lords, and preserve endangered states.
 I respectfully offer my state to follow.'

 36